-Using GC provided computer laptops and desktop is a privilege offered to students to enhance their learning.
+Using GC provided Chromebooks, tablets, laptops and desktops are a privilege offered to students to enhance their learning.
 A protected and safe internet platform is provided to access internet applications.
 This privilege can be taken away at the discretion of the teacher or Building Administrator if the Computer Use Policy is broken.
 Every student must read this Computer Use Policy with his/her parents, agree to the terms of this policy, and obtain parental permission.
 Computers are provided for students to use for educational purposes only.
 Students are expected to act in a considerate and responsible manner when using technology.
 Proper use and care of tablets and computers are critical to ensure that they are available for everyone's use.
 All students are to immediately report damaged, broken, vandalized, or otherwise non-usable computers to their teacher.
-Mobile devices and personal computers (tablets, laptops, netbooks) can NOT be used at GC.
+Mobile devices (including smart phones and watches) and personal computers (tablets, laptops, netbooks) can NOT be used at GC unless teacher permission is given.
 This is true whether it is used to access the internet or some other application.